Kiarashbakhtiar/ThinkCPP-Fa/README.md

 # ThinkCPP

-Translate of the Think C++ in Persian language
+Translate of the Think C++ in Persian language.